tournepivoine/shinpokered-fr/README.md

 - Improved fade-in and fade-out to black/white transitions when playing on GBC in 60FPS mode
 - The silhouette effect at the start of battle now displays when playing on a DMG gameboy
 - Adjusted the parity of in-game trades across versions
+- Increased the speed of the HP bar animation

 - Fixed mistakes in the game text
   - Attacks reduced to zero damage now say the target is unaffected instead of missing